INTS 403: Conservation Behavior

 Course Information from the University Catalog

-Introduces students to conservation behavior, a field that seeks to apply theories of animal behavior towards solving biological conservation and wildlife management problems.
-Consists of interactive lectures, readings (including a text and primary literature) and discussion, and hands-on, inquiry-based experiential learning while working in groups at the National Zoo to design and conduct independent behavioral-based research on endangered species.
+Introduces students to the fundamentals of conservation behavior, a field that seeks to apply theories of animal behavior towards solving biological conservation and wildlife management problems.
+Consists of interactive lectures, readings (including a text and primary literature), discussion and hands-on, inquiry-based experiential learning while working in groups at the National Zoo to design and conduct independent behavioral-based research on endangered species.
+Offered by School of Integrative Studies.
 Limited to three attempts.

 From the Schedule of Classes